docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 This view lists:

-* the assembly using the part as a sub-component (component or substitute)
+* the assembly using the part as a sub-component (component or substitute),
-* the products and deliverables using the part as a sub-component (root part, node or leaf)
+* the products and deliverables using the part as a sub-component (root part, node or leaf).

 {% image /assets/images/documentation/2.0/en/image69.png "Used by view"%}